 Manufacturing growth remained positive but slowed from its pace in November, according to firms responding to the latest Manufacturing Business Outlook Survey.
 The diffusion index of current activity decreased from a reading of 40.8 in November to 24.5 this month.
 Read the report.
 Listen to the audio conference.

 The FOMC has released a statement detailing its economic outlook as well as its stance on monetary policy.
 When the Committee decides to begin to remove policy accommodation, it will take a balanced approach consistent with its longer-run goals of maximum employment and inflation of 2 percent.
 Read the statement.
+See the press conference.

-The Bank has released September's leading indexes, which are a six-month forecast of the state coincident indexes.
+The Bank has released October's leading indexes, which are a six-month forecast of the state coincident indexes.
 The coincident indexes measure current economic activity in each of the 50 states.
-This month's leading indexes suggest economic expansion in 46 states into the first quarter of 2015.
+This month's leading indexes suggest economic expansion in 48 states into the second quarter of 2015.
 Read the report.

 The Federal Reserve Bank of Philadelphia helps formulate and implement monetary policy, supervises banks and bank holding companies, and provides financial services to depository institutions and the federal government.
 One of the 12 regional Banks that, together with the Board of Governors in Washington, D.C., make up the Federal Reserve System, the Philadelphia Federal Reserve Bank serves eastern Pennsylvania, southern New Jersey, and Delaware.
 Learn more about us.

 A monthly survey of manufacturers in the Third Federal Reserve District.

 A monthly survey of nonmanufacturers in the Third Federal Reserve District.